karol-preiskorn/3d-inventory-ui/README.md

 In `Attributes` are stored values defined in `Attributes Dictionary` for `Devices`, `Model` and `Connections`. `Attributes Dictionary` are defined for specyfice parameters this entities.

-I have a lot oo fun to learn how convert relational DB structures to correct collection in noSql Mongo DB.
+I had a lot of fun learning how to convert relational DB structures to correct collections in NoSQL MongoDB.

 ### Logical model

-Relational data model is mapped to noSQL model im MondoDb.
+Relational data model is mapped to a NoSQL model in MongoDB.

 <img title="Logical model" src="src/assets/3d-inventory.png" style="filter: drop-shadow(0 0 1rem black); border-radius: 1%;" width="85%"/>